srinivas-2019/GitTraining/README.md

 #Line in the commit stage
 #this line is for stage
 #this line for working area

+Adding copywrite notice here